 Keep walking along the ridge until you come to the ski lift terminal, where it is a short lift ride down to Thredbo Village.
 Or, if you would rather go downhill, do it the other way around and take the lift up to the top and walk down to Dead Horse Gap.

-On the other side of Dead Horse Gap car park, take a walk on the Cascades trail.
+On the other side of the Dead Horse Gap car park, walk on the Cascades trail.
 This is an idyllic place to wander and enjoy the beauty and stillness of the Australian Alps.